 As a rule, your overtime is either compensated with time off or with monetary compensation.

-Just as in many European countries, employees in German companies are increasingly being encouraged to follow flexible working hours.
-In most cases, there is a type of working time account where you can keep track of your working hours but are free to determine when your most productive time is.
+Like other European countries, German employees are increasingly being encouraged to follow flexible working hours.
+In most cases, there's a type of working time account where you can keep track of your working hours but are free to determine when your most productive time is.
 Bye 9-to-5-jobs!

 Indeed, you wouldn't be starting a career in Germany if the Working Hours Act didn't also set a legal framework for companies here.

-If your average working week in Germany is between six and nine hours a day, then you have to take a thirty-minute break.
-It’s up to you to divide this into two 15-minute breaks.
+If your average working day in Germany is between 6 and 9 hours, you have to take a thirty-minute break.

 Are you working more than 9 hours?
-Then you have to take a 45-minute break after six hours of work - and have at least 11 hours between your shifts.
+Then you're entitled to a 45-minute break after 6 hours of work - and have at least 11 hours between your shifts.

 If we take a look at the average working week in the European countries,